Married Filing Separately with Student Loans

 Student Loan Advice is Fragmented

-The big reason for the confusion is the advice on loan repayment is very fragmented.
+The big reason for the confusion is the source of fragmented advice.
 The three most common sources of advice for the borrower are the federal loan servicers, a tax advisor, and a refinancing company.
 The objective of each advice provider is different.
-As a result, their advice is not transparent to each other and their recommendations rarely cross over.
+As a result, their advice is not transparent to each other, and their recommendations rarely cross over.

-The loan servicers are trying to keep the borrower current and normally recommend the lowest payment.
-Their shortcoming is they cannot provide any personal financial advice, especially when it comes to filing your taxes as a couple.
-The married filing separate or joint could be discussed but they can only discuss each borrower individually.
+The loan servicers try to keep the borrower current and usually recommend the lowest payment.
+Their shortcoming is they cannot provide any personal financial advice, especially when filing your taxes as a couple.
+The married filing, separate or joint, could be discussed, but they can only discuss each borrower individually.
 The actual loan repayment calculation is different based on the tax filing submission.

-The next source is the tax advisor.
+The following source is the tax advisor.
 Their primary goal is to lower your taxes.
 In most cases, married filing separate vs. married filing joint will result in a higher tax bill.
-This is the reason the tax professional will normally recommend filing jointly.
-They do not see the impact on each spouse’s loan repayment options and how a simple change could deliver thousands of dollars of savings that would then be slightly offset by the tax increase.
+This is the reason the tax professional will usually recommend filing jointly.
+They do not see the impact on each spouse’s loan repayment options.
+A simple change could save thousands of dollars in loan repayment payments.
+It would offset the increase in taxes.

 The last source is the private lenders or refinancing companies.
-Their primary goal is to lend money and have you as the borrower eventually becoming a customer.
-In many cases, this option could be a good decision, but you need to understand the options and consequences.
+Their primary goal is to lend money and have you as the borrower, eventually becoming a customer.
+This option could be a good decision in many cases, but you need to understand the options and consequences.
 Once a borrower decides to refinance with a private lender, they can no longer use the federal loan repayment options.
 It will also limit the couple’s tax filing options due to how the federal repayment calculations work for married couples.

 Tax Filing Student Loan Repayment Analysis Chart